Developing a predictive understanding of hydrologic exchange flows and their influence on river corridor and watershed function.

 PNNL SBR SFA researchers are developing mechanistic understanding of coupled hydrologic and biogeochemical processes in large, dynamic rivers and associated watersheds and translating that understanding into multiscale numerical models.

 Linking Across Scales.
 Research activities are designed to translate the effects of coupled hydrobiogeochemical processes at the local scale to predict their cumulative impact at reach and watershed scales.
 Click image to enlarge.

 SFA research includes fundamental process identification and quantification, integration of modeling and experimentation at multiple physical scales, and implementation of a novel and computationally efficient multiscale modeling framework.
-This framework will quantitatively link fine-scale process understanding with application-scale phenomenological models at the reach and watershed scales.
-Research activities include reach-scale behavior, local-scale behavior, fine-scale biogeochemical processes, multiscale science and modeling, and data assimilation.
+This framework incorporates new process understanding into local-scale, high-resolution mechanistic models, which, in turn, are used to formulate simplified (reduced-order) models applicable at system scales.
+Accordingly, research activities are organized and integrated around process studies, mechanistic models, and system models.